 Some tech giants will likely succeed in healthcare — as partners, competitors, or both — and will play a key role in pharma’s digital transformation.
-In this report, we examine each big tech company, analyzing the trends driving each company’s pharma strategy, their current initiatives, and what it means for the industry.
+In this report, we analyze the trends driving each big tech company’s pharma strategy, their current initiatives, and what it means for the industry.

 Download the report to find out:

 - Which pieces of the pharma value chain big tech is attacking

 - How big tech’s product strategies differ across drug discovery, clinical trials, manufacturing & supply chain, and patient monitoring & health records